 Basis of Presentation - The Office's fund is, as required by law, under the custody and control of the Secretary of the Department of Treasury of the Commonwealth of Puerto Rico and is also accounted for in the Central Government Accounting System.
-Special revenue fund is used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.
-The term "proceeds of specific revenue sources" establishes that one or more specific restricted or committed revenue source is the foundation for a special revenue fund.
+Special revenue fund is used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specific restricted or committed revenue source is the foundation for a special revenue fund.
 Revenues for this fund comes from sources (such as taxes, fees, and contributions from private insurance entities).
 The expenditures from these funds are normally restricted by statute, charter provisions and local ordinance.
 The Office prepares its Statement of Cash Receipts and Cash Disbursements - Governmental Fund on the cash basis method of accounting.

-Recently issued accounting standards but not yet effective - GASB Statement No. 87, Leases.
+New issued accounting standards adopted - GASB Statement No. 87, Leases.
 The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting by governments.
 This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right to use lease assets, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2021.